NationalSecurityAgency/skills-docs/docs/overview/README.md

 ## Features

-SkillTree Platform enables a number of gamified features when building out a training profile but here is a quick sample to give you a taste:
+SkillTree Platform enables a number of gamified features when building out a training profile.
+For example:

 - **Ability to create 100s of training profiles** - a training profile is called a Project
 - **Level up!** - users progress and earn levels in a Project
-- **Arrange skills under Subjects** - a way to group and organize skill definitions within a gameified training profile.
+- **Arrange skills under Subjects** - a way to group and organize skill definitions within a gamified training profile.
 - **Badges** - further reward your users by providing these prestigious symbols
 - **Self Reporting** - users can self report completion with mutliple handling strategies including Approval Queues and an Honor System
 - **Skills Catalog** - skills can be exported to the Catalog which makes those skills available for re-use in other projects